anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Request Artifact: Enroll-Response (Enroll-Resp)

-The Registrar-Agent SHALL send the Enroll-Response to the pledge by HTTP(S) POST to the endpoint at `/.well-known/brski/ser`.
+The Registrar-Agent SHALL send the Enroll-Response to the pledge by HTTP(S) POST to the pledge endpoint at `/.well-known/brski/ser`.

 The Content-Type header when using EST {{RFC7030}} as enrollment protocol between the Registrar-Agent and the infrastructure is `application/pkcs7-mime`.
 Note: It only contains the LDevID certificate for the pledge, not the certificate chain.